NEW JERSEY GREEN CARD ATTORNEY

 How to Obtain a Green Card

-When a person is eligible through marriage, family or employment to become a legal permanent resident of the United States, they may apply to adjust status from within the U.S. or at a U.S. Consulate abroad for permission to enter as a lawful permanent resident.
+When a person is eligible through marriage, family, or employment to become a legal permanent resident of the United States, they may apply to adjust status from within the U.S. or at a U.S. Consulate abroad for permission to enter as a lawful permanent resident.
 After being granted permanent residency, they will be given a permanent alien registration card, known as a green card.
-This card indicates that the holder has been granted immigration benefits and is allowed to live and work in the United States.
+This card indicates that the holder has been granted immigration benefits and can live and work in the United States.

 There are several ways to obtain a green card, including:

-Permanent resident cards are issued for 10 years and can be renewed indefinitely, as long as the resident remains in good standing.
-If the card is obtained through marriage and the marriage is less than 2 years old at the time of the grant, the card will be conditional for two years and it will require an additional filing prior to the expiration date to make it permanent.
+Permanent resident cards are issued for 10 years and can be renewed indefinitely if the resident remains in good standing.
+If the card is obtained through marriage, and the marriage is less than 2 years old at the time of the grant, the card will be conditional for two years.
+It will require an additional filing before the expiration date to make it permanent.

 Will I Need My Documents Translated?

-One of the ways to ensure that your application goes through without delay is by translating your documents into English before going in for review at the U.S. Embassy.
-The translation must be certified and must be submitted with the original documents to the National Visa Center (NVC).
+One of the ways to ensure your application goes through quickly is by translating your documents into English before going in for review at the U.S. Embassy.
+The translation must be certified and submitted with the original documents to the National Visa Center (NVC).

 Consular Processing vs. Adjustment of Status

 If you are a beneficiary of an approved immigrant petition and have an immigrant visa number available, then you may apply at a U.S. Department of State consulate abroad for an immigrant visa in order to enter the United States and be admitted as a permanent resident.
 This process is referred to as “consular processing.”
 On the other hand, if you are already in the United States and are eligible, you can apply for permanent resident status without the inconvenience of having to return to your home country to finish the processing.
 This pathway is referred to “adjustment of status.”

 Family-Based Green Cards